 - Vanilla Sweet Cream Cold Brew

 - 3 ounces espresso 2 shots

-- 1 cup milk steamed
+- 1 cup whole milk steamed

-- sugar to taste
+- sugar to taste (optional)

-- Prepare your shots of espresso and pour them into a glass over the sugar (if desired).
+- Prepare your espresso shots and pour them into a glass over the sugar (if desired).

 - Pour the hot frothy foamed milk over the espresso and enjoy!